-2 Preliminary certified assessed valuation amounts for the 2008 levy year (2009 tax collection year) will not be known until August 25, 2008, and final assessed valuation amounts will be certified on or about December 10, 2008.
+2 Preliminary certified assessed valuation amounts for the 2008 levy year (2009 tax collection year).
+Final assessed valuation amounts are to be certified by December 10, 2008.
 The estimated amounts have been provided by the State Department of Education based upon information furnished by the Participating Districts and the applicable County Assessors, and other factors.
 Such amounts are estimates only, and material differences could occur between these estimates and the final assessed valuations certified by the County Assessors.
 See "Ad Valorem Property Tax Procedure - Taxation Procedure" above.

-3 This amount was calculated by multiplying the 2008 estimated assessed value of the Participating District by the Participating District's estimated 2008 general fund mill levy; and assumes collections of 100% of taxes collected by all Participating Districts normally during the months of March through June, 2009.
-Mill levies for 2009 tax collections will not be certified by the Participating Districts until December 2008.
+This amount was calculated by multiplying the 2008 preliminary certified assessed value of the Participating District by the Participating District's estimated 2008 general fund mill levy; and assumes collections of 100% of taxes collected by all Participating Districts normally during the months of March through June, 2009.
+Mill levies for 2009 tax collections are not required to be certified by the Participating Districts until December 15, 2008.
 The estimated mill levies used to calculate the estimated Taxes collected during Fiscal Year 2008-09 are based upon information provided by the Participating Districts and are subject to change; however, because Colorado school district taxes are determined pursuant to the 1994 Finance Act, such changes, if any, are not expected to be material.
 See "State Equalization Funding - Allocation of Total Program Funding" above and "FORWARD LOOKING STATEMENTS."